-Zeb Hollins III studied Speech/Theatre at Southern University and worked and studied with New York University’s Creative Arts Team as a Master Actor/Teacher for six years.
+Zeb Hollins III studied Speech/Theatre at Southern University and worked and studied Educational Theatre with New York University’s Creative Arts Team as a Master Actor/Teacher for six years.
 While in New York, he performed in numerous productions at The Billie Holiday Theatre, The Negro Ensemble Company, and Woodie King’s New Federal Theatre.
-He conducted violence prevention and arts in education workshops in NYC public schools with The Bedford Stuyvesant Restoration Corporation, and The Leadership Program Inc. He has worked with several New Orleans arts organizations including The NOLA Project, Southern Rep, and Goat in the Road Productions, The Bayou Playhouse, LePetit Theatre Du Vieux Carre, and Anthony Bean Community Theatre.
+He conducted violence prevention and arts in education workshops throughout NYC public schools with The Bedford Stuyvesant Restoration Corporation, and The Leadership Program Inc. He has performed with several New Orleans arts organizations including The NOLA Project, Southern Rep, Goat in the Road Productions, The Bayou Playhouse, LePetit Theatre Du Vieux Carre, and Anthony Bean Community Theatre.
 He recently completed Visible Thinking, Programs in Professional Education from Harvard Graduate School of Education.

 Mari Jarreau, Program Assistant, is a graduate of Xavier University of Louisiana where she earned a Bachelor of Arts degree.
 Prior to joining KID smART, she worked in Visitor Services at the New Orleans Museum of Art, as a visual art instructor at the Treme Center, and as the assistant photography instructor for the Country Day Creative Arts Program.
 Mari has also served as a representative on the Arts Council New Orleans’ Community Arts Grants committee for the past two years.
 As a native of New Orleans, Mari enjoys participating in the city’s cultural and art-based activities.

 Program & Communications Coordinator

 Cheryl Manley, Program & Communications Coordinator, manages KID smART’s digital and print marketing as well as in-school communication and documentation.
 She is also the primary photographer in KID smART classrooms and at events.
 She presented KID smART’s storytelling practices at the 2016 National Guild Conference for Community Arts Education.
 Cheryl has worked as a marketing and digital media consultant for several local organizations including the New Orleans Swing Dance Festival, Elephant Quilt Productions, and Vintage 329.
 She earned bachelor’s degrees in Communication Studies and Video Production from Loyola University Chicago.